laidbackware/go-sigterm-ignore/README.md

 # Go Sigterm Ignore

-Simple Golang web app, using the standard library which will receive a SIGTERM but then ignore it.
+Simple Golang web app, using only the standard library, which will receive a SIGTERM but then ignore it.
 Used to demonstrate what happens if an app does not handle SIGTERM correctly.

 ## Pushing to Cloud Foundry